Linabousbih/algorithmsingo/README.md

 # algorithmsingo
-Implementing famous data structures in go
+Implementing famous Algorithms and Data Structures in go